Qwesh157/pytorch_custom_convolution_layer/README.md

 # PyTorch Custom Convolution Layer
-This project is about how to define a custom convolution layer in PyTorch.
+This project is about how to define a custom convolution layer in PyTorch, and use CUDA function to implement convolution.

 ## Build